 The Hamilton curriculum is about forging creative connections.
-If the curriculum doesn’t offer what you need, you may design an interdisciplinary major, with faculty guidance.
-Imagine the possibilities, say; Hispanic studies/women's studies/computer science or philosophy/mathematics/dance.
+If it doesn’t offer what you need, with faculty guidance you may design an interdisciplinary major that fits your needs precisely.
+Imagine the possibilities; say, for instance, Hispanic studies/women's studies/computer science or philosophy/mathematics/dance.
 It can happen at Hamilton.

 Josh Glen ’16 expected he would veer from a strictly traditional path, and so he did, creating a major for himself.
 Glen started out as a psychology major with an econ minor, then began to wonder if he could combine, econ, psychology and sociology gain an understanding of how economics works in the real world.
 With the help of Hamilton College faculty, Glen fashioned an interdisciplinary studies major that fit his interests.
 “This wouldn’t have been possible without the support of faculty, and the amount of time that they’ve spent with me just chatting with me in their offices is amazing.
 I really do feel fortunate,” says Glen, who studied in Prague and spent time in Israel his junior year.More >>